fedorenchik/PlanetVim/docs/GUIDE.md

 ## Sessions, recovery, and environment

-Save a named session from Sessions, then reopen it from the generated list or Load Last.
-A session records layout and file references; save edits before loading another session.
-Modified buffers block session loading.
-Save variants control relative paths and local/global option capture.
+Start plain `gvim` from a project directory to resume its last session.
+On the first launch, open your files normally; PlanetVim saves the instance's tabs, splits, buffers, working directories and cursor positions every 30 seconds and on normal exit.
+Automatic filenames include a directory hash, so equally named folders remain separate.
+Tab/window-local directory changes do not select another session.
+A welcome screen alone is not saved as a workspace.

+Automatic files go in `~/.local/share/planetvim/.vim/sessions`, or `$XDG_DATA_HOME/planetvim/.vim/sessions`.
+Override this with `g:PV_sessions_dir` or `PLANETVIM_SESSIONS_DIR`.
+The recent-session index is a private Vim9 file, `sessions.vim`, under the state directory.
+Session files and the index survive installation updates and uninstall.

+Sessions → **Save As…** lets you choose a directory and filename.
+That file becomes the autosave destination, and the next plain launch from the same project directory resumes it. **Save** writes immediately; it also starts a managed session when none is active. **Open** selects a session file, **Open Last Session** loads the latest available entry, and **Close** saves and ends management for this instance.
+Advanced Save variants retain their relative-path and option-capture policy during autosave.

+Launching from `$HOME` never automatically restores or creates a session, even if a home session was saved before.
+Use Save, Save As…, Open, or a recent-session entry to opt in for that instance.
+An explicit native `:mksession` or `gvim -S /path/to/session.vim` also opts in.
+The startup screen shows the ten most recent available sessions, including files saved outside the default directory; select an entry to restore it.

+Explicit file arguments and special tool launches keep their requested layout and do not start directory autosave.
+An explicitly supplied `-S` session takes precedence.
+Set `g:PV_session_auto = 0` to disable automatic directory activation, or change `g:PV_session_interval` (milliseconds; default `30000`) to change the save interval.
+Manual sessions still autosave.
+Emergency Exit (`:cquit`) skips the final save.

+Sessions record layout and file references, not unsaved text.
+Save edits before opening or closing a session; modified buffers block those actions.
+Autosave does not write your edited files.
 Closed-tab restoration has a separate per-process snapshot and restores the closing tab's layout/cwd rather than the tab switched into afterward.

 For crash recovery, start GVim through PlanetVim and use `:recover /absolute/path/to/file` to select its private swap data.
 Inspect recovered text and write it to a separate file first.
 Do not delete a swap file belonging to another running instance.
 Persistent undo is loaded when an unchanged saved file is reopened; backup files retain the previous saved content.
 Session files are Vim scripts: open sessions you created or trust.